 - Impact: Evaluating real-world utility through community feedback and stakeholder panels.

-The initiative prioritizes cultural humility over simple competence by:
+The initiative prioritizes cultural diversity through deepening connection by:

 - Storytelling: Using digital narratives (e.g., “A Day in My Life” videos) to humanize abstract data.